gruntwork-io/terragrunt/docs/_docs/01_getting-started/add-to-opentofu-project.md

 Depending on why you're looking to adopt Terragrunt, this may be all you need to do!

-With just this empty file, you've made it so that you no longer need to run `tofu init` or `terraform init` before running `tofu apply` or `terraform apply`.
+With just this empty file, you've already made it so that you no longer need to run `tofu init` or `terraform init` before running `tofu apply` or `terraform apply`.
 Terragrunt will automatically run `init` for you if necessary.
 This is a feature called [Auto-init](/docs/features/auto-init/).

 This might not be very impressive so far, so you may be wondering _why_ one might want to start using Terragrunt to manage their OpenTofu/Terraform projects.
 A quick overview of the main benefits of using Terragrunt are covered in the [Quick start](/docs/getting-started/quick-start/), and there is a comprehensive list of features in the [Features](/docs/features/) section.